Robert G. Schaffrath

 · For owners of the Heath® (Heathkit) Most Accurate Clock II (model GCW-1001), information on programming the RS-232 port and undocumented commands is available here.

 · Government of Ontario COMPASS camera’s for the QEW and 403 highways.
-I travel to Mississauga from Long Island two or three times a year and these pages are a convenient way to see the traffic conditions.
+I used to travel to Mississauga from Long Island two times a year and these pages were a convenient way to see the traffic conditions.

 · A page about three AN/PDR-27 series Geiger Counters I own.
 One is an AN/PDR-27G that I have had since 1978, another is an AN/PDR-27R that I acquired in early 2008 and the third is an AN/PDR-27T that I acquired in September 2017.